APTanner/Boids/README.md

 * Running away from position
 * Circling around single position (bait ball)

-## Usage
-**Just a toy**

-There is no build system or plans to make one

-All options are changed through the Unity inspector.
-There is no in-game UI

 ## Design
 * Not the most efficient
     * Reallocates memory every fixed update